nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### version
 Returns version information for RPC, Store, Protocol (network), Node (Major & Minor version).
-Since _version 20.0_ also returns the Network label and identifier (hash of the genesis open block).
+Since _version 20.0_ also returns the Network label and identifier (hash of the genesis open block), and Build Info.
 _RPC Version always returns "1" as of 01/11/2018_

 **Request:**